catrionelee/ICE_MAG/README.md

         -c
 ```

-Output generated all desired and exprected outputs (2020-10-01) so will continue with creating snakemake file to execute across all metagenomes.
+Output generated all desired and expected outputs (2020-10-01) so will continue with creating snakemake file to execute across all metagenomes.

+Each metagenomic environment will be run separately so to easily compare.
+Soil was ran with 500 Gb of memory (2020-10-03). <https://https://github.com/catrionelee/ICE_MAG/blob/master/metaCherchant/subset-soil>